square/apropos/README.md

       // original dimensions).
       +apropos-bg-variants('hero.jpg', $generate-height: true)

-### Name image files
+      // Customize other background styles
+      background-size: auto 100%
+      background-position: 50%

-With the configuration and Sass set up, you can now include any set of variants on your image with a simple file naming convention:
+With that configuration set up, you can include any set of variants on your image with a simple file naming convention:

     # File listing e.g. app/assets/images:
     hero.jpg